tahsinAmin/express1/README.md

 - [x] 5.
 Showing temperature and topggle from C to f and vice versa
 - [x] 6.
 Using of deconstructor
 - [x] 7.
 Rate Limiter
 - [x] 8.
-Write in json file if oject not present
+(JSON File) Write in json file if object not present
 - [x] 9.
-Show Data from json file if present
+(JSON File) Show Data from json file if present
 - [x] 10.
 Showing a page with an error meesage If no city found with that name
 - [x] 11.
-Using Historical data to show in page
+(Historical Data) Able to show 1 average data and show the same value in everywhere
+- [x] 12.
+(Historical Data) Able to show 4 average data
+- [ ] 13.
+(Historical Data) find the lowest and higest temp and show it

 # Optimization